|University Registrar:||Julie Stender|

 |Hours:||Monday – Friday, 8 a.m. – 5 p.m.|

-The Registrar’s Office is responsible for helping students with all aspects of registration and student records, including enrolling in classes, adding and dropping classes, withdrawing, evaluating transfer credits, providing veterans services, issuing Utah Tech University transcripts, conducting degree audits, and approving students for graduation.
-Students can perform many of these functions online through the online campus registration system (accessed by clicking student portal on the University web page).
+The Registrar’s Office is responsible for helping students with all aspects of registration and student records, including enrolling in classes, adding and dropping classes, withdrawing, evaluating transfer credits, issuing Utah Tech University transcripts, conducting degree audits, and approving students for graduation.
+Students can perform many of these functions online through the online campus registration system (accessed by logging into the student portal through the University web page).

 The Registrar’s Office maintains a Frequently Asked Questions website to assist students.